 Enterprise application modernization isn’t just about the software but also hardware.
 Particularly so if your customers are pretty tired of maintaining legacy hardware and are raring to move into the cloud, even if your business app isn’t!

 Having said that, the fact is that moving to the cloud isn’t a simple ‘lift and shift’ process.
-You must redesign the platform for complex multi-layered architecture to be able to take full advantage of cloud services such as scalability, lower-cost storage options, and elastic infrastructure.
+You must redesign apps for the platform for complex multi-layered architecture to be able to take full advantage of cloud services such as scalability, lower-cost storage options, and elastic infrastructure.

 Also Read: A Definitive Guide To Cloud Hosting